Scott City, Kansas: Government

-Scott City is governed by a mayor and a city council that are elected by the residents of Scott City.
-The mayor and city council make up the governing body and control the government affairs of the city.
-The council consists of 8 elected members.
-The mayor serves for 2 years and the council members serve for 4.
+Scott City is governed by a mayor and a city council who are elected by the residents of Scott City.
+The mayor and city council compose the governing body and control the government affairs of the city.
+The council consists of eight elected members.
+The mayor serves for two years and the council members serve for four.
 The current mayor is Everett Green (2017-).

 Education

 The community is served by Scott County USD 466 public school district.
 The mascot is the beaver, and a giant welded beaver is on display at the football field.

-Arts and Culture
+Arts and culture

 The El Quartelejo Museum and the Jerry Thomas Gallery and Collection are co-located in the city.
 Their collections cover much of the region's geologic, Indian, and pioneer history.
 The Gallery also contains artwork by Jerry Thomas, an artist originally from Scott City.
 Many of the paintings are inspired by local history or artifacts in the collection.
 The Apache and Puebloan site, El Cuartelejo (also spelled El Quartelejo), can be found in the eastern section of Lake Scott State Park.